Sithija97/Cook-Ai-Assessment/README.md

 2. **Streaming in React**: Managing streaming state across re-renders without causing infinite loops.
 Solution: `updateLastMessage()` in chatStore does in-place content update on the last array item; `finalizeLastMessage()` clears the `isStreaming` flag once the stream ends.

 3. **Progressive JSON parsing**: Streaming returns partial JSON — standard `JSON.parse` fails on partials.
 Solution: `extractCompleteObjects()` in `recipeParser.js` scans for balanced `{...}` by tracking brace depth, extracting complete objects as they arrive.

-4. **No images policy**: Maintaining visual richness without photos.
-Solution: `RecipeImagePlaceholder` maps `imageIcon` field (constrained enum in the prompt schema) and cuisine keywords to Lucide icons with matching gradient backgrounds.

-5. **Meal planner grid at 7 days × 4 meals = 28 cards**: Solution: `React.memo` on `MealSlot` and `DayColumn`, horizontal scroll container to avoid layout reflow, individual slot regeneration replaces only that cell.